1999 Gozzard 44

 -Gusher 10 manual bilge pump is accessible from the helm

 When it comes to power you were never be in the dark with the 1100 Amp deep cycle “house” battery bank.
-There are 10 house batteries mounted in a custom molded housing mounted under the center island in the galley.
-This keeps the power runs short and puts the weight where you want it.
+There are two battery banks mounted in a custom molded housing mounted under the center island in the galley.
+Each battery bank consists of 6 two volt batteries.
+The inverter has been upgraded to a Victron Inverter charger This keeps the power runs short and puts the weight where you want it.
 There is a separate 4D diesel starting battery mounted just behind the engine.

 The house battery switch gives you the capability to divide the house bank and access the engine battery for emergency use.
 Engine battery switch isolates the starting battery from house use but allows emergency access of the house bank if need be.